 "I always look where the ancient and traditional intersect with the archetypal and modern."

 James Chressanthis, ASC, GSC is an artist, cinematographer and director who has shot studio motion pictures, independent features, giant dramatic series, documentaries and music videos and continues his work in mixed media and photography.
 His recent cinematographer credits include: The Winchesters pilot & series (CW/Warner Bros); Oprah Winfrey’s Greenleaf (OWN/NETFLIX); Electra's Revenge a multi-media documentary and immersive live performance of the creation of a new ballet from rehearsal to its premiere based upon the drama by Sophocles; The Tale (additional photography, starring Laura Dern, Sundance premiere/HBO); the FBI kidnap procedural GONE (NBC, RTL-VOX, TFI); the dark political drama The Family (ABC); American Horror Story: Freak Show (FX) and the civil rights drama The Watsons Go To Birmingham.
-Major features include the cult hit Urban Legend and additional photography on the Oscar® winning Chicago.
+Major features include the cult hit Urban Legend and additional photography on the Oscar® winning Chicago

-For Chressanthis art go to: https://www.chressanthisart.com
+for Chressanthis Mixed Media & Photography go to: https://www.chressanthisart.com

 James was born in Philadelpia and eclectically trained in engineering, sculpture and photography.
 While a young art professor he shot his first professional film portraying the life of an isolated Greek mountain village from the end of winter to the summer wheat harvest.
-Retooling his life path at the American Film Institute he made his break-through lensing iconic west coast hip hop clips and music videos of the late 1980’s and early 1990’s including th first music video of jazz artist Bobby McFerrin, several clips for NWA including “Straight Otta Compton” and MC Hammer which led to a clip with the legendary James Brown and a Grammy® nominated clip “Smells Like Nirvana” for ’Weird Al’ Yankovic.
+Retooling his life path at the American Film Institute he made his break-through lensing iconic west coast hip hop clips and music videos of the late 1980’s and early 1990’s including the first music video of jazz artist Bobby McFerrin, several clips for NWA including “Straight Otta Compton” and MC Hammer which led to a clip with the legendary James Brown and a Grammy® nominated video “Smells Like Nirvana” for ’Weird Al’ Yankovic.
 From music videos he moved into narrative cinema and has been a cinematographer on more than twenty feature films, limited series, television movies and over two hundred hours of dramatic series and pilots for network and cable.
 He is a three-time Emmy® nominee.
 He shot the pilot of Ghost Whisperer and was a cinematographer and a regular director for the entire five-year CBS series.
 Chressanthis has been nominated for a cinematography Emmy® twice for the definitive film biography Life with Judy Garland: Me and My Shadows and Four Minutes, about record-breaking runner Roger Bannister.

-“It works beautifully on every level: cinematography, editing, music, emotion, a great blend of historical with contemporary film-clip footage, all seamlessly woven together by dialog in which only the players speak and not one word is wasted.” – Peter Caranicas, Variety
+“It works beautifully on every level: cinematography, editing, music, emotion, a great blend of historical with contemporary film-clip footage, all seamlessly woven together by dialog in which only the players speak and not one word is wasted.” – Peter Caranicas,

 Chressanthis produced and directed the Cannes premiere documentary No Subtitles Necessary: Laszlo & Vilmos a double biography of cinematographers Laszlo Kovaks and Vilmos Zsigmond who as students filmed the war-torn streets of the Hungarian Revolution, barely escaping with their lives.
 The two friends fled to America and settled in the underbelly of Hollywood working in obscurity on no-budget horror and biker movies.
 Both men rose to prominence in the late 60’s and 70’s, shooting films like Easy Rider, McCabe & Mrs. Miller, Deliverance, Paper Moon, Close Encounters of the Third Kind, and many others that defined the American New Wave.
 Featuring Dennis Hopper, Peter Fonda, Karen Black, Peter Bogdanovich and Sharon Stone.
 This multiple award winner has screened at more than forty film festivals worldwide.
 The PBS Independent Lens version earned James his third Emmy® nomination.
-Two Heroes.
-One Road.

 “When it comes to Laszlo Kovacs and Vilmos Zsigmond, it's clear that the American New Wave of the late 1960's and early '70s wouldn't have flowered as it did without them." - Leonard Maltin